openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

 }
 ```

-The exception will be handled by the **Component Executable**.
+The exception will be handled by the Component Executable.
 It will immediately invoke `EndSegment()` to retrieve the current tracks.
 Then the component process and streaming job will be terminated.

 ## Single-threaded Operation